hasantkbs/OptiTrade/README.md

     ```

 4.  **Train Machine Learning Models (Crucial for ML Model Functionality):**
     The Machine Learning model needs to be trained for each desired analysis interval.
-Run the following commands:
+Run the following commands.
+    **Note:** Historical data for training is fetched from the CoinGecko API.
+The free API has limitations on the amount of data you can request.
+For periods longer than 1 year, you may need a paid CoinGecko API key.
     ```bash
+    # Train for BTC-USD with 1-day interval (fetches 365 days of data)
     python scripts/train_model.py --interval 1d --symbol BTC-USD

+    # Train for BTC-USD with 4-hour interval (fetches 730 days of data)
     python scripts/train_model.py --interval 4h --symbol BTC-USD

+    # Train for BTC-USD with 15-minute interval (fetches 60 days of data)
     python scripts/train_model.py --interval 15m --symbol BTC-USD

+    # Train for a stock symbol (e.g., AAPL)
     python scripts/train_model.py --interval 1d --symbol AAPL
     ```